Procedure: Student surveys and evaluations

 - after teaching week 10 for a standard semester class; or

-- after teaching week 7 for a trimester class.
+- after teaching week 7 for trimester classes.

 - Staff provide their students with a summary of the informal local feedback received and inform them of any actions arising.